Focus on these five criteria to improve global employee engagement

 Set your employees up for long-term success with effective onboarding strategies

-As it often involves an ongoing hiring and onboarding process, the early stages of international expansion comes with the added responsibilities of adhering to international labour policies, updating compensation structures, personnel training and filing the accurate documents to government authorities.
+International expansion often involves ongoing hiring and onboarding, with added responsibilities of adhering to international labour policies, updating compensation structures, personnel training, and filing accurate documents with government authorities.
+Working with a specialist can help streamline your onboarding process even when your new employees are remote and scattered across multiple territories.

-Working with a specialist can help you streamline your onboarding process even when your new employees are completely remote and scattered across multiple territories.
+Working with a specialist can help you streamline your onboarding process even when your new employees are remote and scattered across multiple territories.

 Criteria 3

-Maximise employee well-being with great benefits
+Maximise employee well-being with meaningful benefits

-It tells your employees that you are invested in their well-being and sets you apart from your competitors.
-Serving as an additional avenue to attract and retain talent.
+A well-thought-out benefits plan can significantly influence your employees’ quality of life, directly impacting their productivity and engagement.
+It tells your employees that you are invested in their well-being and sets you apart from your competitors, serving as an additional avenue to attract and retain talent.

-Salesforce for example, provides its staff with wellness, travel, and educational programs.
-Their employees receive commuter benefits with reimbursements of up to $270 a month in pretax dollars on public transport and parking expense.
-They also offer 100% reimbursement on the costs of fees, tuition and textbooks for employees who take up a pre-approved, job-related course at an accredited academic institution.
+For example, Salesforce provides its staff with wellness, travel, and educational programs.
+Their employees receive commuter benefits, with reimbursements of up to $270 a month in pretax dollars on public transport and parking expenses.

-For international companies, benefits provided to employees based in their Singapore office for example, would not necessarily match what is being offered to staff in the United States.
+Employee benefits packages can vary depending on the type of organisation, role, or location.
+Benefits for full-time employees can look very different from those offered to independent contractors.
+For international companies, the benefits provided to employees based in their Singapore office, for example, would not necessarily match those offered to staff in the United States.

 Criteria 4